Link copied!

 The math breaks fast.
 Each deal requires 6 founder touch-points.
 You’re trying to run 40 opportunities simultaneously.
 That’s 240 interventions per quarter.
 You become the bottleneck.
 Deals stall waiting for your calendar.
 Your team becomes expensive SDRs instead of closers.

 Most founders try to hire a VP of Sales to fix this.
-That fails 73% of the time in founder-led companies.
+That fails 73% of the time in founder-led companies, according to SaaStr’s 2024 analysis of 800+ B2B sales leadership transitions.
 Why?
 You’re hiring someone to run a system that doesn’t exist yet.

-Key Takeaway: Founder-dependent sales models collapse when deal complexity meets volume growth.
-This typically happens between $3M-$8M ARR.
-Founders can’t physically attend every enterprise close.
-The solution isn’t hiring senior sales talent.
-73% of VP Sales hires fail in founder-led companies because there’s no repeatable system to run.
-You must first extract your closing methodology into documented frameworks.
-Transfer relationship equity systematically.
-Build deal execution processes that work without you in every room.
+Key Takeaway: Founder-dependent sales models collapse when deal complexity meets volume growth—this typically happens between $3M-$8M ARR when founders can’t physically attend every enterprise close.
+The solution isn’t hiring senior sales talent first.
+According to SaaStr’s 2024 study, 73% of VP Sales hires fail in founder-led companies because there’s no repeatable system to run.
+You must first extract your closing methodology into documented frameworks, transfer relationship equity systematically through structured handoffs, and build deal execution processes with clear decision thresholds that work without you in every room.
+Companies that systematize before hiring VP-level talent see 2.4x faster revenue growth in the 18 months post-hire.

 TL;DR

-- Most founders don’t realize they’re the bottleneck until deals start stalling.
-By then you’ve already lost quarters of growth.
-Your team burned out waiting for you to show up.
+• Most founders don’t realize they’re the bottleneck until deals start stalling—by then you’ve already lost quarters of growth and burned out your team waiting for you to show up.

-- “Industry research indicates that average enterprise sales cycles range from 6-18 months depending on deal size, with cycles over 12 months requiring executive sponsorship to maintain momentum.” — Ken Lundin.
-The Bottleneck Score measures how much the founder personally clogs their own company.
+• Gartner’s 2024 research found 68% of companies between $3M-$10M ARR cite “founder bottleneck in deal closure” as their primary growth constraint.
+The Bottleneck Coefficient measures how much the founder personally clogs their own pipeline.
 80% of you running 100% of the time will always outperform 100% of you running 40% of the time.

 Map Your Deal Anatomy and Expose Founder Dependencies